top of page

 Glasgow born Frances endured a terribly dysfunctional adolescence.
 She fell pregnant way too young and, after leaving the baby in her mother's care, headed south to London.
 In London, she fell immediately through the cracks into a shady existence on the streets.
 Within a couple of months, she'd picked up her first conviction for soliciting, and there'd be plenty more down the line.
 Frances also experienced mental health issues.
 In 1962 she spent a period at the Springfield Mental Hospital in Tooting.
 There were suicide attempts, and beatings at the hands of her boyfriend Paul Quinn.
 When Quinn wasn't working as a scaffolder, he'd be in and out of prison for burglary.
 Frances and Paul drank heavily, they had a child together.
 Frances, at one point, received a three-month custodial sentence for child neglect.

-The only love she ever knew...
+Paul Quin, the only love she ever knew...

 In 1963 she gave evidence during the Old Baily trial of celebrity osteopath Stephen Ward.
 Ward played a central role in the sensational Profumo scandal that bought down the conservative government.
 He had introduced the Secretary of State for War, John Profumo to 19-year-old strip club model Christine Keeler.
 Profumo, a married man, and Keeler jumped straight into bed, and the rest is history.
 Ward, an MI6 asset, had a large number of girls 'on his books', Frances Brown was one of them.
 The trial uncloaked a direct link to what Frances called the 'society vice web', a hidden world inhabited by diplomats, politicians, magistrates and high-ranking police officers.